Google allows many third-party headphones to use Google Assistant.

 Originally, the only stand-out headphones optimised for Google Assistant were the Bose QuietComfort 35 II and Google's own Pixel Buds.
-But Google Assistant has slowly made its way to more headphones and earbuds from brands like Harman/JBL, Sony, and others.
+But Google Assistant has slowly made its way to more headphones and earbuds, including units from brands like Harman/JBL, Sony, and others.

 - What is Google Assistant and how does it work?

 - Google Assistant has a male voice: Here's how to enable it

 Best Google Assistant on/around-ear headphones

 Bose QuietComfort 35 II

 Bose's QuietComfort 35 II wireless over-ear noise-cancelling headphones come with built-in Google Assistant.
 They were the first headphones with Google's voice-controlled Assistant accessible at the touch of a button.
 This Action Button can be found on the left ear cup.
 You need to press and hold it to active Assistant.
 Then, you can carry out all the same commands as you would on a Google Home.